Danny Swanson: Dundee United

 Swanson completed a move to the Scottish Premier League with Dundee United on 1 January 2008 after agreeing terms in October 2007, having previously turned down a move to Hamilton Academical.
 Making his debut the following day as a substitute in the 4–1 win over Hearts, Swanson scored his first goal for United in a 2–0 victory over Motherwell in March 2008, going on to feature in a number of matches that season.
 In 2008–09, Swanson was used mainly as a substitute, starting in only seven of his 30 league appearances.
 In the 2009–10 season, Swanson started United's opening three league matches, assisting three of the club's four goals in the process.

 His good performances for United meant that Swanson was selected for the Scotland squad in October 2011.
 Soon afterwards, however, Swanson strained a medial ligament.
 At the end of the 2011–12 season, Swanson's contract expired and he opened talks with Championship side Peterborough United over a possible move to England.

 Peterborough United

 On 6 June 2012, Swanson signed a two-year contract with English Championship club Peterborough United after making over 100 appearances for Dundee United.

+The midfielder made a total of 79 appearances scoring 5 goals before rejecting a new contract offer with Posh at the end of the 2013-2014 season.

+Swanson won the EFL Trophy with Peterborough United at Wembley Stadium in 2014.